yoratoni/nfts-generator/README.md

 As we want our NFTs to show the whole body of the characters, we have more than 11 layers per character so we needed to create our own NFTs generator.

-On the technical side, this generator integrates a comparative hashing system allowing duplicates detection and random regeneration as it is a lot more performant to detect exceptions before generating the images.
+On the technical side, this generator integrates a comparative hashing system allowing duplicates detection and random paths regeneration as it is a lot more performant to detect exceptions and to regenerate only the paths list before generating / merging the images.

 ---